 Yes, Maine uses ranked-choice voting for federal elections including US Senate races.
 Under ranked-choice voting, voters rank candidates by preference.
 If no candidate receives more than 50% of first-choice votes, the candidate with the fewest votes is eliminated and their votes redistributed until a candidate reaches a majority.

-Who might challenge Susan Collins in the 2026 Senate race?
+Who is challenging Susan Collins in the 2026 Senate race?